1,000+ Opportunities

 If you have questions regarding the grant application process, please call The Priddy Foundation® office at (940) 723-8720.

-Based on current listing details, eligibility includes: Nonprofit organizations in Oklahoma.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Oklahoma.
+Confirm the full requirements in the official notice before applying.